MadeInSpengergasse/csgoworld/README.md

 # DISLAIMER
 It is VERY badly programmed.
 I started this project when we STARTED with PHP in school. :/ Maybe I will rewrite the whole thing :)

+## There are possibilities for SQL Injection etc EVERYWHERE!